Protecting Your Home with Title Insurance

-Looking for a mortgage loan?
-We'd be thrilled to talk about your mortgage needs!
-Give us a call today at 214-869-7339.
-Ready to begin?
+Are you looking for a new mortgage?
+We'll be glad to answer your questions about your mortgage needs!
+Give us a call at 214-869-7339.
+Want to get started?
 Apply Here.

-The biggest investment you will make in your lifetime will likely be purchasing a home.
-So before you close, you need to know that no one else has a claim to the property.
+Buying a home will likely be the largest investment you make in your lifetime.
+Before you close, you will want to know that no other individual or entity has a lien or claim to the property.

-The title company performs an extensive search on the title history of the property.
-Through its research, the title insurance company can almost always find any title problems and clear up these problems before you close on the property.
+The title insurance company searches the title history of the property.
+The title insurance company can almost always find any title problems that may arise and have these problems cleared-up before you close on the property.

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title company will defend the title and will cost you nothing.
+In this case, the title company will defend your title and will cost you nothing.

 - Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
-Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
-Any number of other complicated problems define "Defective title" or "Clouded Title."
+Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
+Many other complex problems define "Defective title."
 The title insurance policy will protect you from these errors if the title company doesn't discover them.

 Lear Financial Group LLC.